SonarSource/SonarTS/sonarts-sq-plugin/sonar-typescript-plugin/src/main/resources/static/documentation.md

 ## Prerequisites
-In order to analyze JavaScript code, you need to have Node.js >= 8 installed on the machine running the scan.
+In order to analyze TypeScript code, you need to have Node.js >= 8 installed on the machine running the scan.
 If standard `node` is not available, you have to set property `sonar.nodejs.executable` to an absolute path to Node.js executable.

 Also make sure to have [TypeScript](https://www.npmjs.com/package/typescript) as a project dependency or dev dependency.
 If it's not the case, add it:
 ```